Egor6655/NetCap/README.md

 - Downloading and uploading speed
 - Plots with speed information
 - Logs with info about connections and program warnings(you can off this)
+- Map with opened connections (BETA!)
 #### Also you can change view with dragging windows and selecting what you need to see (plots ,speed and etc) :heavy_check_mark:
 TODO:
+- Add ip info in map
 - Create capture of data and saving to file
 - Create some themes for appearance